freezurbern/ITCS8190-CourseProject/README.md

 * [tigris](https://github.com/walkerke/tigris)

 These packages were instrumental in gathering Census data.
 Tidycensus is a convenient alternative to [data.census.gov](data.census.gov) and tigris is a similar package for spatial data from the US Census.

 Another software essential to this project was ESRI's ArcGIS Pro.
 I used ArcGIS to tabulate raster image pixels by census tracts.
 This converted raster image data to counts of pixels as a CSV file.

 # Results
 TODO Prediction map here

 # Performance Evaluation
-I evaluated the performance of my linear regression model first by manually calculating a prediction:
+* **By-hand**: I evaluated the performance of my linear regression model first by manually calculating a prediction:
 ```python
 betas = [0.9828573112718250737174230, 0.6322003963821229977071425, 4.0829155870278501794246040,
          0.0187037366133609578300323,-0.9753240641474236749530746,-0.9734866562156101466030123,